Seated meditation postures.

 Take a look at this guide to dance meditation and give it a shot.
 What spinach does to Popeye, meditative dance does for your brain.

-Still determined to do seated meditation?
+Still determined to use seated meditation postures?

 If you really must sit down, for goodness sake please at least sit properly.

 Also, undo the harm done by sitting.
 How?
 Try these exercises:

 As well as practicing movement techniques, it’s best to try other spiritual healing practices too.

 Lisa Dale Millar has written about how meditation alone is not enough.
 You can read her article on the excellent DharmaWisdom, which is a fabulous publication by former Esquire editor Phillip Moffitt.

 Lisa states that when it comes to therapy, meditation should be practiced alongside other healing techniques.
 Others have shared the same view, among them being Giovanni Dienstmann from LiveAndDare and Judy Lief, who is Dharma editor of the Ocean Series of Shambhala Publications.

 The first rule of meditation should be this: practice it alongside other health and healing techniques.

 Meditation is a key part of the puzzle, but it’s still just one piece